COGNITIVE-BEHAVIORAL THERAPY(CBT)

 • Dismissing – Simply discounting or dismissing all the positive aspects that are currently happening in life

-• Emotional Reasoning – Making conclusions about something based only on an emotion at the time
+• Emotional reasoning – Making conclusions about something based only on an emotion at the time

 • Labeling – Assigning negative labels based on one bad experience in the past